Combinatorial Admissibility in Control-Affine Networks

 Since $B_\T$ has rank $N-1$, the tree-edge coordinates span the disagreement subspace; in particular, $\rank(J_\T(x))=\rank(J(x))$ generically, and it suffices to certify that $A_\T(x):=J_\T(x)G(x)$ has rank $(N-1)d$ generically.

-To this end, we introduce the following assumption. \begin{assumption}[Generic independence of nonzero entries] For any spanning tree $\T$ of $\G$, the nonzero entries in $A_\T(x)$ can be varied independently by changing $x$. \end{assumption}
+To this end, we introduce the following assumption. \begin{assumption}[Generic independence of nonzero entries] For any spanning tree $\T$ of $\G$, the non-zero entries in $A_\T(x)$ can be varied independently by changing $x$. \end{assumption}